-For children with a Statement of Special Educational Needs a more specialised environment is offered by schools for additional needs.
+For children with a Statement of Special Educational Needs a more specialised environment may be offered by schools for additional needs.
 Here is a guide to choosing a special school.
 Parents in the Grantham area might find a place for their child at:

+Click Wider area icon for SEN schools further afield.
 For those referred by their local authority there are residential schools.
-Click icon for more information.
+Click Residential icon for more information.

-Getting what your child needs often puts parents up against difficulties and obstacles.
+Getting what your child needs may put parents up against difficulties and obstacles.
 Professionals may try to fob you off to begin with suggesting that things might sort themselves out – perhaps partly because they do not see your child at home.
-There are waiting lists for much needed services and the solutions may not be easy to identify.
-Here is a small selection of cases on the internet.
+See: GAIN tips.

 Cereba, the UK based charity, has produced a booklet about School Transport.
 It lays out the basis for the local authority to decide whether a child cannot reasonably walk to school.
 See also Cereba website.